 An act of questioning that encompasses basic ideas like anarchism, veganism or even punk itself might lead us to take risks.
 We might just realize that none of that makes sense in present-day life and turn our individual backs on a whole past.
 That can happen, which is great, since it’s better to be surrounded by people who are sure of what they’re doing and have faith in it than by those who are just along for the ride.

-And then again, when putting everything in question, we might realize that all the ideas used to build our personalities might make even more sense than we ever thought about, and maybe even find extra inspiration in them.
+And then again, when putting everything in question, we might realize that all the ideas used to build our personalities might make even more sense than we ever thought, and maybe we even find extra inspiration in them.

 Then there are quitters, that basically are people that stop being whatever they affirmed themselves to be at a certain point in time.
 Even though they spent their whole life screaming for change, punkers don’t handle it very well on a personal level.
-In fact, I know of quite a few punk-rockers – or should I say, ex-punk-rockers – that have totally fallen out of love with ideas that were originally part of their ethos, and have gone to the far-right side of things, preaching against other races or nationalities.
-When you think of it, it’s not such a radical change, since preaching against other ideas, bands or people within the same community kind of paved the way for that.
-Let’s not forget about the whole discrimination of the opposite gender, because I’ve seen many punkers and hardcore kids be way more discriminating towards women than your average truck-driver or farmer.
+In fact, I know of quite a few punk rockers – or should I say, ex-punk rockers – that have totally fallen out of love with ideas that were originally part of their ethos, and have gone to the far-right side of things, preaching against other races or nationalities.
+When you think of it, it’s not such a radical change, since preaching against other ideas, bands, or people within the same community kind of paved the way for it.
+Let’s not forget about the whole discrimination of the opposite gender, because I’ve seen many punkers and hardcore kids be way more discriminating towards women than your average truck driver or farmer.

-Which kind of leads me to the question of punk-rock being able to embrace diversity in its core, instead of standing divided inside its niches because of whatever the fuck everyone sees as different.
+Which kind of leads me to the question of whether punk rock is able to embrace diversity at its core, instead of standing divided inside its niches because of whatever the fuck everyone sees as different.
 The most beautiful moments of punk rock were when the different ideas that composed it seemed to crystallize.